 Caring for Acclimated Houseplants Outdoors

 Once your houseplants have been fully acclimated outdoors, there are still a few considerations to bear in mind.
 First of all, during the warmer months ahead, houseplants will be using more water and nutrients.
-This means you’ll have to increase their watering and feeding intervals.
-However, you should be careful not to over do it.
+This means you’ll have to increase their watering and feeding intervals, but be careful not to overdo it.
 Too much water or fertilizer can be just as bad as too little.

 You may also be dealing with pests.
 Inside, houseplants are not typically bothered by insects or other pests so much as they are outdoors.
 Become familiar with some of the more common insects pests so you’ll be better prepared at fighting them off, if it comes down to that.

-Outside temperatures can vary greatly from indoors as well, and since the majority of houseplants originate from tropical-like regions, they cannot tolerate cold temperatures or anything below 55 degrees F., especially at night.
+Outside temperatures can vary greatly from indoors as well, and since the majority of houseplants originate from tropical-like regions, they cannot tolerate cold temperatures or anything below 55 F. (13 C.), especially at night.
 Therefore, you should always bring houseplants indoors whenever threatening weather or cooler temperatures is imminent.
 And then, of course, with the onset of winter, you’ll have to acclimate them back indoors.

 Houseplants enjoy the fresh, warm air of spring after a long dreary winter.
-They can even benefit from it; however, in order to prevent shocking them to death, make the move outdoors a gradual one.
+However, in order to prevent shocking them to death, make the move outdoors a gradual one.
 In the end, your houseplants will thank you for it with healthy, vigorous growth and beautiful blooms.